Active Substance: simeprevir

 Why is Olysio approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Olysio’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP concluded that, in both previously untreated patients and patients who had already been treated, adding Olysio to treatment with peginterferon alfa and ribavirin considerably increased the number of patients showing no sign of infection.
-The Committee also considered that the data available support the use of Olysio in combination with sofosbuvir.
+The European Medicines Agency decided that Olysio’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The CHMP Agency concluded that, in both previously untreated patients and patients who had already been treated, adding Olysio to treatment with peginterferon alfa and ribavirin considerably increased the number of patients showing no sign of infection.
+The Agency also considered that the data available support the use of Olysio in combination with sofosbuvir.
 Regarding its safety, Olysio was well tolerated and the side effects were manageable.

 What measures are being taken to ensure the safe and effective use of Olysio?